 Growing Tips:

-In the spring, I would remove the leaves so the shallot bulbs don’t get overly wet and rot.
+In late spring, I would remove the leaves /mulch so the shallot bulbs don’t get overly wet and rot.